 Whitehorse, YK Y1A 5N8

 Each province and territory has a free legal clinic to represent workers who need to appeal claim denials from the workers’ compensation board.
-These legal clinics are funded by the provincial government but are independent from the Workers Compensation programs.
-Each of these legal clinics have their own rules for and criteria for who is eligible for their services.
+These legal clinics are funded by the provincial government but are independent of the workers’ compensation programs.
+Each of these legal clinics has its own rules for and criteria for who is eligible for their services.
 You must contact these clinics to see if they can represent you in your appeal.

 |Alberta||Office of the Appeals Advisor|

 |Northwest Territories and Nunavut||Workers’ Advisors Office|

 |Quebec||Service des plaints|

 This is a general outline of the workers’ compensation programs in Canada.
 Each provincial workers’ compensation program has its own unique rules and requirements.
 So, you need to visit your provincial program’s website to learn exactly what you need to do throughout the claims process.
 With that said, there are a few general things everyone should keep in mind – regardless of where you live.

 First, quick reporting and medical treatment are important in any disability claim but especially with workers’ compensation.
 There are deadlines in each province for reporting an injury, and if you do not report it within those time limits, you may be ineligible to receive any benefits for the injury.
 So, do not wait to report the injury!
 There are also deadlines to appeal a denial, so make sure to meet those deadlines as well.